RAKESH1147/19CS404-DBMS-Lab-Manual/Experiment2_DDL_Commands/README.md

 **Question 3**
 ---
---Create a table named ProjectAssignments with the following constraints:
+Create a table named ProjectAssignments with the following constraints:
 AssignmentID as INTEGER should be the primary key.
 EmployeeID as INTEGER should be a foreign key referencing Employees(EmployeeID).
 ProjectID as INTEGER should be a foreign key referencing Projects(ProjectID).